 Dec 21, 2017|

-Iguazu Falls, known to some as Foz do Iguacu, Cascada Iguazu, Iguassu Falls, or Iguaçu Falls, is an absolute must-see destination not just in South America but in the entire world.
+Iguazu Falls, known to some as Foz do Iguacu, Cascada Iguazu, Iguassu Falls, or Iguaçu Falls, is an absolute must-see while on a tour of South America.
 Called one of the “new natural wonders of the world”, Iguazu Falls is truly an unforgettable place that you will have to see to believe.
-So, call it whatever you want, and follow along with us as we cover Iguazu Falls the way it is meant to be seen.
+Follow along with us as we cover Iguazu Falls the way it is meant to be seen.
 With all the little tips and tricks only a South American Travel Expert like us could provide.
-You might even find yourself searching for the best Iguazu Falls Tours by the time we’re finished!
-Read on to find out everything about Iguazu Falls South America, Iguazu Falls News and more!
+You might even find yourself searching for the best Iguazu Falls Tours by the time we’re finished.
+Read on to find out everything about Iguazu Falls in South America!
 Let’s begin!

 A brief history of Iguazu Falls